About Babcock International Group

 In addition, the dynamic environment in modular construction and shipbuilding makes it difficult to display this information at the point of use (for example inside a ship compartment that is being outfitted), where methods such as touch screen monitors, or even handheld mobile devices are not particularly suitable.

-For this challenge and from applications
+For this challenge

 Babcock is looking to develop a process to enable specific 3D data from a ship design model to be fed to the point of use using appropriate software and hardware with consideration to: